-The Council has a duty to provide technical advice and practical support to those producing a neighbourhood plan however, in view of current resource constraints any support would of necessity be very limited.
-It also has to:
+The Council has a duty to provide technical advice and practical support to those producing a neighbourhood plan.
+It has to:

 It will be up to the Neighbourhood Forum to pay for the preparation of a neighbourhood plan.
 The Council will only pay for the independent examination and the referendum, as well as provide technical advice and practical support.

 A neighbourhood plan will normally last for five years at which point it should be reviewed.
 It will also be possible to review the plan within the five year period if necessary.

 Contact the Planning Policy team by emailing firstname.lastname@example.org or calling 020 8891 1411.